RajarupanSampanthan/Reflection-Chat-Bot/data/nlu.md

 - it helps me get the nutrients
 - because i enjoy spending time with them
 - because they are important to me and I want to maintain our relationship
+- I should stop eating junk food to get more fit.
+- I don’t want to continue playing piano since it takes too much of my time.
+- I’m getting tired of it.
+- To keep in shape
+- Idk, I’m tired all the time.
+- I just like painting.
+- I hate jogging
+- I go rock climbing with friends
+- It’s too expensive
+- I won’t be in school anymore
+- It’s too unhealthy
+- I just don’t like it.
+- I need to quit taking drugs.

 ## intent:mood_great
 - perfect